TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP Features/Flash Memory/SPIFFS/README.md

   ok = SPIFFS.begin(true);
   Serial.println("done.");

-  // check to see whether SPIFFS is if (!ok) {
+  // check to see whether SPIFFS is operational if (!ok) {
     Serial.println("SPIFFS still not ok.");
   } else {